HR Serving Employees in Light of #MeToo

 This lack of qualification is of no service to employees.
 Human resources need to be taken seriously, and departments need people's power to address employees’ concerns adequately.
 Those in HR who feel they are underqualified for the position should seek out further training.
 At the very least, they need to lean on other HR professionals to learn best practices and receive guidance.
 Working in isolation will do no longer.

 As with any conflict that goes to HR, there are two sides, or audiences, whose needs must be addressed.
 One is the group in power, while the other consists of the employees.
 It’s the employees who feel as though they are being shortchanged.
 There are women who have made sexual harassment claims, and believe HR protected corporate interests in their cases.
 This, of course, does not sit well with many HR professionals, who have sought out positions to help employees to the best of their abilities.

 This problem is best addressed head-on.
 A safer working environment is only possible when those who investigate claims are protected against retaliation from their superiors.
 Hiring a combination of qualified HR professionals with more diverse leaders will go a long way toward combating a toxic organizational culture, as well.

 Training is necessary all around.
 HR practitioners need proper skills and education to address claims of misconduct.
-Employees need training to ensure they treat their co-workers with respect, and to better understand the claim-filing and investigation protocols in place at the organization.
+Employees need the training to ensure they treat their co-workers with respect, and to better understand the claim-filing and investigation protocols in place at the organization.
 Those in power need to learn about power dynamics and the role they play in relation to those they manage.

 HR leaders must commit to what they think is right.
 They can implement those values by taking a holistic approach toward serving employees.
 There are many things that still need to change but the #MeToo movement has spurred HR professionals to revamp the way organizations approach sexual harassment in the workplace.